-6. 5.
-Principal adverse indicators impacts - due diligence phase
+6. Principal adverse impacts - diligence phase

-6.1 5.1-This section of the policy applies to all products managed by the firmAIFMs, except for those products which have been carved-out under section 3.
+6.1 This section of the policy applies to all products managed by the AIFMs, except for those products which have been carved-out under section 3.

-5.2-Prior to making any investment decision, ourthe transactions and portfolio management teams (referred to below as the "relevant investment professionalInvestment Professional") are required to conduct due diligences (e.g. legal or technical) and gather facts from diverse data sources on the proposed investment position.
-These This investment due diligences diligence will evaluate a variety of factors "investment critical" sustainability items including (for the purposes of this policy) an assessment of how the proposed investment position is assessed performs against the sustainability indicators which are specified below.
-The table below specifies the sustainability metrics which must be reviewed, the detail of the metric, and the data sources which are available to the investment professionals.
+Prior to making any investment decision, the transactions teams (referred to below as the "Investment Professional") are required to conduct due diligences (e. g. legal or technical) and gather facts from diverse data sources on the proposed investment position.
+This investment due diligence will evaluate "investment critical" sustainability items including (for the purposes of this policy) how the proposed investment position performs against sustainability indicators.